rouvinerh/SecJournal/websec/disclosed-bugs/accepted/pdf-lfi.md

 ![](../../../.gitbook/assets/dutch-government-image-1.png)

-A big thank you to the National Cyber Security Centre (NCSC) for promptly replying me and working with me to fix the vulnerability.
+A big thank you to the National Cyber Security Centre (NCSC) for promptly replying to me and working with me to fix the vulnerability.

 ## Fix

-Update libraries used, and validate the HTML used to generate a PDF. `wkhtmltopdf` has a sandbox mode that prevents access to local file systems or external websites that can be set to prevent future exploitation.
+Update the libraries used and validate the HTML used to generate a PDF. `wkhtmltopdf` has a sandbox mode that can be set to prevent access to local file systems or external websites, preventing future exploitation.

 ## Re-Testing --> Blind SSRF

 After they fixed it, I noted that it was actually still possible to do **blind SSRF** for port enumeration on the same endpoint.
-However, since they only accept P1 or P2 reports (I think?), my report was not processed.
+However, since they only accept P1 or P2 reports (I believe), my report was not processed.
 Still served as a good learning point though!
 I suppose client-side HTML and PDF generation will always have issues.

 This issue is documented in the 'Not Accepted' section.